-We expect to receive net proceeds from this offering of approximately \$ million after deducting underwriting discounts and estimated offering expenses payable by us.
+We expect to receive net proceeds from this offering of approximately \$494 million after deducting underwriting discounts and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for general partnership purposes, including repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.

 As of June 15, 2020, we had approximately \$925 million of outstanding borrowings and \$14 million in letters of credit under our revolving credit facility.
 The revolving credit facility matures on December 9, 2024.
-Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin of 1.35% based on our current credit rating; or (2) (a) the base rate, which is the higher of the prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1.00%, plus (b) an applicable margin of 0.35% based on our current credit facility based on our current credit rating.
+Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin of 1.35% based on our current credit rating; or (2) (a) the base rate, which is the higher of the prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1.00%, plus (b) an applicable margin of 0.35% based on our current credit rating.
+We incur an annual facility fee under the revolving credit facility based on our current credit rating.
 This fee is currently 0.275% and is paid on drawn and undrawn portions of the \$1.4 billion revolving credit facility.
 We use loans under our revolving credit facility for working capital and other general partnership purposes.